dknkim/Manuscript_alert/RAG_plan.md

-# ✅ Your Actual Goal (Corrected)
+# ✅ Our Goal

-🔍 You have a knowledge base (KB) of curated articles (e.g., on Alzheimer's disease, MRI/PET), and you want to:
+🔍 We have a knowledge base (KB) of curated articles (e.g., on Alzheimer's disease, MRI/PET), and we want to:

-- Search PubMed (already implemented in your GitHub)
+- Search PubMed (already implemented in our GitHub)
-- For each new PubMed article, check similarity to your KB
+- For each new PubMed article, check similarity to our KB
 - Select the top-k most similar new articles (e.g., top 20)
 - Use an LLM to generate a summary of those top-k new articles
 - The summary should include their titles, journals, and key findings

 This is not querying the KB for a new article.
 It is:

-> **Finding new content that is similar to what’s already in your KB**
+> **Finding new content that is similar to what’s already in our KB**

 ---

-## ✅ What You’re Building
+## ✅ What We're Building

-A **“Reverse RAG” monitor** — instead of retrieving from your KB for a new question, you're monitoring new documents (PubMed articles) and asking:
+A **“Reverse RAG” monitor** — instead of retrieving from our KB for a new question, we're monitoring new documents (PubMed articles) and asking:

 > “Which of these are similar to the knowledge base I already have?”

-Then you **summarize the similar new articles**.
+Then we **summarize the similar new articles**.

 ---

 ## 🧭 Implementation Plan (Step-by-Step)

-### 🔹 Step 1: Prepare Your Knowledge Base
+### 🔹 Step 1: Prepare Our Knowledge Base

 - Manually collect 20–30 PDFs on Alzheimer’s disease, MRI, PET
 - Extract text from each PDF (title, abstract, full text optional)